10 Tips For Aspiring Sociology Majors And Minors

 One of the main ways many of us are taught to study is through memorization.
 We are taught to memorize this list of things and regurgitate them on a test or piece of homework.
 That won't work well in sociology.

-Yes, you need to be able to memorize certain things to a point like some key figures in sociology, sociological concepts, sociological theories, etc. but more importantly you need to learn how to apply them.
+Yes, you need to be able to memorize certain things to a point like some critical figures in sociology, sociological concepts, sociological theories, etc. but more importantly you need to learn how to apply them.

-You can’t get through your entire life as a sociologist rattling off fact after fact about sociology.
-At the end of the day, the point of sociology is to study society.
+You can't get through your entire life as a sociologist rattling off fact after fact about sociology.
+The point of sociology is to study society.
 We use these pieces of jargon to analyze society.
-You need to know the jargon to analyze society, but you also need to be able to utilize the jargon correctly.
+You need to know the lingo to examine society, but you also need to be able to utilize the jargon correctly.

 You can't create a 30-page paper for a class just rattling off definitions.
 Your grasp of the concepts has to go much further than that!

 10. Join Academic Organizations If You Can

-Sociology is all about studying people in groups so it’s not surprising that there are a TON of groups that you can join as a sociology student and professional.
+Sociology is all about studying people in groups so it's not surprising that there are a TON of groups that you can join as a sociology student and professional.
 These academic organizations are extremely valuable in my opinion, and you should try to join at least two if you can.
 Joining these organizations will help you connect, network, and be a part of the larger picture of sociology.
-Don’t get so stuck in your own head that you forget to make those connections because those connections are important in sociology (just like any other major!)
+Don't get so stuck in your head that you forget to make those connections because those connections are essential in sociology (just like any other major!)